Clive Sullivan: Rugby League career

+Hull

-After an unsuccessful trial game at Bradford Northern at the age of 17 he was approached by the touch judge from the game and offered a trial at Hull.
+After an unsuccessful trial game at Bradford Northern, he was approached by the touch judge from the game and offered a trial at Hull.
 His trial at Hull was a different story.
-Dubbed Mr. X by the Hull Daily Mail, he scored three tries and signed as a professional the following day.
+Dubbed "Mr. X" by the Hull Daily Mail, he scored three tries on his debut against Bramley on 9 December 1961, and signed as a professional the following day.

 Sullivan's first three seasons were restricted by his army duties, three knee operations and a nearly fatal car crash in October 1963, although he returned to play again just three months after the accident.
 He left the army after a spell in Cyprus in 1964.
 Free of his army commitments he returned to Hull in time to play the last game of the season.

 Rugby league club Hull had different ideas about Sullivan and gave the young man, who boasted phenomenal speed, a chance to play rugby league.
 In his début for Hull, Sullivan had an outstanding game and gained the support of the Hull club and city.
 Sullivan became known for his exceptional speed.
 His upper body was deceptively strong, which gave him excellent cover defence.
 Despite his knees requiring constant attention and further operations, Sullivan played a total of 352 games for Hull, scoring 250 tries.
 In his 213 games for Hull Kingston Rovers he scored 118 tries.